conan-io/docs/howtos/manage_shared_libraries/env_vars.rst

     [imports]
-    bin, *.dll -> ./bin # Copies all dll files from packages bin folder to my "bin" folder lib, *.dylib* -> ./bin # Copies all dylib files from packages lib folder to my "bin" folder lib, *.so* -> ./bin # Copies all dylib files from packages lib folder to my "bin" folder
+    bin, *.dll -> ./bin # Copies all dll files from packages bin folder to my "bin" folder lib, *.dylib* -> ./bin # Copies all dylib files from packages lib folder to my "bin" folder lib, *.so* -> ./bin # Copies all so files from packages lib folder to my "bin" folder

 Now you can build the project: